-If your marriage has gone bust, you may want to sever all financial ties with your ex, but that may not be an option.
-Just as the law affects how you share the money the two of you make while you're married, it may give your spouse a share of your money after you split up.
-Judges apply general principles to your case based on the specific circumstances.
+If your marriage has gone bust, you might want to sever all financial ties with your ex, but that might not be an option.
+Just as the law affects how you share the money the two of you made while you were married, it can also give your spouse a share of your money after you split up.
+Judges apply general principles to your case based on specific circumstances.

-If the divorce court awards your spouse alimony -- also called spousal support payments -- the judge is saying yes, your ex does have a right to some of your money.
+If the divorce court awards you alimony – sometimes called spousal support – the judge is effectively saying yes, you do have a right to some of your ex's money.
 Judges base alimony on a number of factors, including your income, your spouse's income and your former standard of living.
-If you make a six-figure salary and your spouse is minimum wage, alimony lets him afford some of the comforts he enjoyed in marriage.
-Alimony may expire at a specific date or a circumstance, such as your ex remarrying.
+If your ex earns a six-figure salary and you're paid minimum wage, alimony lets you afford some of the comforts you enjoyed during the marriage.

-Hiding income until after the divorce is final is a common tactic.
-You could do this by asking your boss to delay your next commission or raise until after you divorce, postponing business deals so the company looks less profitable than it is or not telling your wife you opened a new retirement account.
-As you earned the money during your marriage, your ex may be entitled to a share when she finds out about it.
-Your spouse may also have a claim on part of the retirement benefits you earned while married.
+Hiding income until after the divorce is final is a common tactic among battling spouses.
+Your ex could do this by asking his boss to delay his next commission or raise until after your divorce, postponing business deals so the company looks less profitable than it is or not telling you that he opened a new retirement account.
+You might be entitled to a share when you find out about it – some states might even let you "re-open" your divorce if it's years later.

-Technically, child support is money for your kids, not for your ex.
-In practice, if your former spouse has sole custody, you'll be cutting him a check each month to help support the kids.
+Technically, child support is money for your children, not for you.
+In practice, if you have primary custody, your ex will be cutting you a check each month to help support the children.
 Courts set child support based on formulas spelled out in state law.
-The formula considers what each of you earns, how much time you spend as caregiver, the child's needs and his standard of living before the divorce.
+In many states, the formula considers what each of you earns, how much time you spend as caregiver, your child's needs and his standard of living before the divorce.